viklund/courses/rnaseq/labs/GSA_tutorial.md

 ![](images/boxplot-1.png)

+**Question:** Given the significance of the genes, does it make sense that DNA-repair shows up as significant?

 From here, you can dig in to the results on the gene-set level further and start making hypothesis of what is happening with the biology behind your data.
 You can also try to run GSA with other gene-set collections (e.g. from [MSigDB](http://software.broadinstitute.org/gsea/msigdb/)) or using another GSA method (see `?runGSA`).

 ### Further reading